About the Rudman Center

 In creating the Rudman Center, UNH Law has embarked on a bold course to shape a new generation of leaders.
 They will be selected for their experience and potential to carry forth the key values of Warren Rudman's career in public service: a commitment to justice, a capacity for leadership, and a devotion to common sense, common purpose, and the common good.

 It's truly an honor to have an academic center named after me, especially since I can think of no greater mission than to train our next generation of leaders to seek justice, serve their country, and work together for the common good.

 The Rudman Center also provides summer fellowships for at least 20 students working in public service or with underserved populations.
 These experiences will pave the way for many to become public interest lawyers or to make pro bono work an essential element of their legal careers.
-An additional eight UNH School of Law students will be selected for one-year post-graduate fellowships to be completed at organizations that fulfill the Rudman Center's mission.

 The Rudman Center plays a vital role in the national conversation on leadership, access to justice, and the state of our political system.
 By welcoming speakers from a broad range of backgrounds to our conferences and lectures, UNH Law fosters the Rudman legacy of honesty, pragmatism, and mutual respect.